-On today’s date in 1912, The Boy Scouts Association was incorporated throughout the British Empire by royal charter for “the purpose of instructing boys of all classes in the principles of discipline loyalty and good citizenship.”
+On today’s date in 1912, The Boy Scouts Association was incorporated throughout the British Empire for “the purpose of instructing boys of all classes in the principles of discipline loyalty and good citizenship.”

 In 1914, An Act to incorporate The Canadian General Council of The Boy Scouts Association was passed by Canadian Parliament.
 This act referenced the royal charter of 1912 and created what’s now referred to as Scouts Canada as a branch of The Boy Scouts Association.